nsidc/noaadata-web-server-metrics/README.md

 # Noaadata-web-server-metrics

-Noaadata-web-server-metrics enables anyone to use the scripts that show the metrics NSIDC NOAA dataset downloads.
+Noaadata-web-server-metrics enables anyone to use the scripts that show the metrics for the NSIDC NOAA dataset downloads.
 The data is hosted in this repo: [noaadata-web-server](https://github.com/nsidc/noaadata-web-server)

 ## Level of Support